astuyve/astuyve.github.io/_posts/2024-03-27-ultimate-lambda-secrets-guide.md

 Standard parameters are limited to 4KB in size (each), with 10,000 total per region.
 Advanced Parameters have higher limits of 8KB per item and 100,000 total per region.
 They come with the bonus of attaching [Parameter Policies](https://docs.aws.amazon.com/systems-manager/latest/userguide/parameter-store-policies.html), which are effectively TTLs for a given parameter.

-Standard Parameters are free up to 40 requests per second (for the entire service).
+Standard Parameters are free up to 40 requests per second (for all values stored in Parameter Store).
 Beyond that, the cost is $0.05 per 10,000 Parameter Store API Interactions.
 Advanced Parameters are always billed at $0.05/10,000 requests.
 Fetching each parameter counts as an interaction, so 10 parameters triggers 10 interactions.
 Parameters are individually versioned, and you can fetch by version or `$LATEST`.

 Historically one major advantage of Secrets Manager over Parameter Store is the ability to share secrets across AWS accounts using a resource-based policy.
 This is now [supported by Parameter Store for Advanced Parameters](https://aws.amazon.com/about-aws/whats-new/2024/02/aws-systems-manager-parameter-store-cross-account-sharing/) as well.